blind-oracle/cortex-tenant/README.md

   If none is configured then the write request will be rejected with HTTP code 400
 - Optionally removes this label from the timeseries
 - Groups timeseries by tenant
-- Issues a number of parallel per-tenant HTTP requests to Cortex with the relevant tenant HTTP header (`X-Scope-OrgID` by default)
+- Issues a number of parallel per-tenant HTTP requests to Cortex/Mimir with the relevant tenant HTTP header (`X-Scope-OrgID` by default)

 ## Usage